 When Selling and Buying together, what is most important?

 The most important thing to focus on, is what you are trying to achieve.
 Let’s say, your objective is to increase the mortgage by $200,000 only.
 This is your focus - $200,000.
 You need to factor in the selling and buying costs – Agents' commission on the sale, stamp duty on the purchase, solicitor costs, removal costs, building and pest inspection costs.
 You sell for x, costs are y, plus $200k = your purchase price.
 This is your budget when looking for your new home.

 Determining the value of your existing home.

-One of the most important parts of selling your property yourself is have your price expectations close enough to where the buyers are going to see value.
+One of the most important parts of selling your property yourself is to have your price expectations close enough to where the buyers are going to see the value.

 There are a handful of methods that you can use to determine the value of a home.
 The most respected and common method is by completing a comparative or competitive market analysis.

 A competitive market analysis or as it is known – a CMA -is an in-depth evaluation of recently sold “comparable” homes in the past 0-12 months.
 It should also include a list of properties that are currently on offer because this will be your competition when you list for sale.

 A CMA isn’t a crystal ball.
 It will not tell you what your property will sell for.
 That is what a willing and able buyer will determine and what a genuine seller will accept.
 However, a CMA should greatly narrow the sale price.